 SMU Student-Athlete Advisory Committee Hosting Canned Food Drive

-In her current role, Holland has direct sport oversight of the women's basketball, volleyball and rowing programs.
+In her current role, Holland has direct sport oversight of the women's basketball, volleyball and track programs and assists the other program administrators.
 She also chairs the Athletics Diversity Council and, as the department's Title IX coordinator, is responsible for all gender equity matters.
 In addition, Holland also serves as the University's Deputy Title IX Coordinator and serves on various campus committees and task forces.
 In her role as the SWA, Holland serves as the Olympic sport liaison to the conference office, while also serving on the awards subcommittee, the championship committee for women's tennis and the digital network advisory committee.
 Prior to the 2011-12 academic year, Holland was also responsible for all NCAA Compliance at SMU.